 - Cash disbursed to borrower at closing (the "cash out" portion)

-- Borrow up to 100% of the home's appraised value (subject to lender LTV limits)
+- VA guidelines permit borrowing up to 100% of the home's appraised value — but see note below

 - Requires full VA appraisal